cern-cta/CTA/taped/cta-taped.1cta.md

 disk_io_threads *(default: 10)*

 :   Number of disk I/O workers and therefore the maximum number of transfers that can perform disk I/O concurrently.

+stats_report_interval_secs *(default: 15)*

+:   Interval in seconds between periodic tape-session statistics reports to the scheduler and logs.
+Must be greater than zero.
+Final statistics are reported when the session finishes, without waiting for this interval.

 no_block_move_timeout_secs *(default: 1800)*